 My early mermaid pieces helped me to complete what Adrienne Rich calls “a dive into the wreck.”
 These short pieces were quickly published in literary journals DIN, The Mill, and Helen.
 This work compelled me to seek ways to weave together fantasy and memoir, a path I continued with the Best Small Fictions 2019 nominee Granny in the Forest.
 Rascal published an early version of what would become the introduction to my first book.
 A place I keep spiraling back to, the intersection of lies passed down through generations, self-imposed lies, ancestral trauma, and hard but freeing truths, is evident in my essay published in Darkhouse Press’ anthology Sanctuary, Getting Away Safe.

 Finally, I began to draft my first full-length book, a memoir entitled But it Will Hurt after a line from Hans Christian Anderson’s Sea Witch, to the mermaid–life, the loss of voice, love, all are possible.
 And all will hurt.

 I am pleased to remain connected with writing communities in Skagway, Portland, and Knoxville.
 My work has been influenced by workshops with Corporeal Writing and SAFTA.
 I will have completed 2/3 of my memoir at residencies Sundress Academy for the Arts, Alderworks, and Rockvale.

-I term this book a speculative memoir, as Carmen Maria Machado calls the melding of memoir and fantasy, for its incorporation of mermaid mythology and deliberate obfuscation of the supposed obvious border between fantasy and reality.
-Here I hope to continue my work as a writer fascinated by the stories we tell ourselves, and the fairy tales and other fancies that break those stories apart so that we can heal.
+I term this book a speculative memoir for its incorporation of mermaid mythology and deliberate obfuscation of the supposed obvious border between fantasy and reality.
+Here I hope to continue my work as a writer fascinated by the stories we tell ourselves, and the fairy tales and other fancies that break those stories apart to reveal what lies beneath.